CTCycle/XREPORT-radiological-reports-generator/assets/docs/architecture/execution_and_data_flow.md

 - Training uses the service-owned managed process worker pipeline.
 - Preparation, validation, and inference heavy tasks follow start, poll, and cancel flows.
 - Inference jobs retain uploaded images at the service boundary, publish per-request progress/results through the job manager, and persist final metadata/reports through `InferenceRepository`.
+- Uploaded image bytes are linked to the job by an internal request ID and removed when the job completes, is cancelled, or fails to start.
 - Database access is synchronous through SQLAlchemy engines and sessions.
 No async database driver is part of the current implementation.

 ## Architectural Constraints